 - Ratings and reviews of Triplebyte

 - Alternatives to Triplebyte

 - How does Triplebyte compare to Pathrise?

 What does Triplebyte do?

 You might have heard of Triplebyte, a fellow Y Combinator alum.
-Their mission is to give engineers a chance to better show their strengths.
-They believe that the current hiring process is broken and that whiteboard coding challenges and algorithm questions aren’t a good predictor of success for engineers.
+Their mission is to give engineers a better chance to show their strengths.
+They believe that the current hiring process is broken.
+In fact, they say that whiteboard coding challenges and algorithm questions aren’t a good predictor of success for engineers.